open-rust-initiative/freighter/README.md

-## Freighter - A simple crates registry
+## Freighter - Crates Infrastructure for Local Development

-Freighter is a simple crates registry that can be used to host your own private crates.
-It's not a fork of [crates.io](https://crates.io), and it's not a replacement for it also.
+[Freighter](https://github.com/open-rust-initiative/freighter) is an open source project to helping build the DevOps infrastructure for proxying the [crates.io](https://crates.io) and provide simple registry functionality for local development.

 ### Why?